Electorate of Saxony: Saxe-Wittenberg becomes Electoral Saxony

 The Wittenberg Ascanians Albert I, Albert II and Rudolf I (r.
 1298–1356) ruled as dukes of Saxony for almost 150 years.
 They secured the continuity of the dynasty with their sons and asserted themselves as heirs to the Saxon electoral privilege.
 The electors were mainly concerned with external conflicts with other territorial rulers and pushed forward the territorial development of the still sparsely populated area.
 In 1290 the duchy was extended to include the Burgraviate of Magdeburg and the Countship of Brehna.

-The electoral privilege was not institutionally regulated until 1356 and the Golden Bull, the fundamental law of the Empire settling the method of electing the German king by seven prince-electors.
+The electoral privilege was not institutionally regulated until 1356 and the Golden Bull, the fundamental law of the Holy Roman Empire that established the procedure for electing the German king by seven prince-electors.
 Through it Emperor Charles IV permanently granted the electoral privilege to Rudolf I as Duke of Saxe-Wittenberg and decreed the indivisibility of the territory.
 The dukes of Saxe-Wittenberg rose to a place among the highest-ranking princes of the Empire.
 In addition to being one of the seven German electorates, Saxe-Wittenberg had possession of the office of arch-marshal of the Holy Roman Empire.

 In terms of size, Saxe-Wittenberg remained a rather insignificant territory in the Empire with an area of only about 4,500 to 5,000 square kilometers.
-There were no large urban centers, but the duchy's strategic location along the middle of the Elbe River gave the area promise.
+There were no large urban centers, but its location along the middle Elbe gave the duchy strategic importance.